rachmari/seedBox/README.md

-SeedDMSBox is a pre-configured LAMP Vagrant box that installs all dependencies to get a custom version of [SeedDMS 5.0](http://github.com/rachmari/seeddms) working right out of the box.
+SeedBox is a pre-configured LAMP Vagrant box that installs all dependencies to get a custom version of [SeedDMS 5.0](http://github.com/rachmari/seeddms) working right out of the box.

 # Overview
 To use this Vagrant Box, you must have [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org) installed.